This information is intended for use by health professionals

 Dosage should start at 600 mg daily increasing by 200 mg at three-day intervals until control is achieved.
 This is generally within the dosage range 1000 – 2000 mg per day, i.e. 20 – 30 mg/kg/day body weight.
 Where adequate control is not achieved within this range the dose may be further increased to 2500 mg per day.

-An alternative formulation of Epilim should be used in this group of patients, due to the tablet size and need for dose titration.
-Epilim Liquid (sugar-free) or Epilim Syrup are alternatives.
+Children under 20 kg: An alternative formulation of Epilim should be used in this group of patients, due to the tablet size and need for dose titration.
+Epilim Liquid (sugar-free), Epilim Syrup or Epilim Chronosphere are alternatives.

 Liver dysfunction, including hepatic failure resulting in fatalities, has occurred in patients whose treatment included valproic acid (see sections 4.3 and 4.4).